vmware/vic-product/docs/user_doc/vic_cloud_admin/manage_projects.md

 **Procedure**

 1. Go to http://<i>vic_appliance_address</i>, click the link to **Go to the vSphere Integrated Containers Management Portal**, and enter the vCenter Server Single Sign-On credentials.

-   Use an account with the system-wide Administrator role, or an account that has the Project Admin role for this project.
+2. Select the **Administration** tab and click **Projects**.
-2. Select the **Administration** tab, click **Projects** on the left, .
+3. In the list of projects, click a project.
-7. In the list of projects, click the 3 vertical dots next to a project name and select an option.
+4. On the Summary page, click **Edit**.

-   - If the project is public, select **Make private** to change the project state to private.
+ - If the project is public, deselect the **Public access to project registry** checkbox to change the project state to private.
-   - If the project is private, select **Make public** to change the project state to public.
+   - If the project is private, select the **Public access to project registry** checkbox to change the project state to public.

-   - To delete the project, select **Delete**.
+1. To delete a project, on the Projects page, click the three dots next to a project and click **Delete**.